rocconnick/mle-project-challenge/README.md

 * The service doesn't have any sort of load balancing.
 Truly scaling the service would require multiple instances of the containers on a cluster and appropriate request routing.
-* The service doesn't log anything.
-In a real setting, it is absolutely necessary to log predictions and also monitor errors.
+* The service doesn't have any external logging.
+In a real deployment, it is absolutely necessary to log predictions and also monitor system errors on a scaleable logging platform.
-* There could be a lot more testing.
-The internal model service has some unit tests, but the prediction service doesn't; and there should be a lot more in the way of integration tests.
+* There could be a more testing in this repository.
+The internal model service has some unit tests, but the prediction service doesn't, and there should be a lot more in the way of integration tests.
 * Using a docker volume as an object store for the model is a cheap hack.
 In a complete solution, this should be a more robust storage option.
 * Using Miniconda as the base container image was a weird choice.
-It seemed attractive based on the ability to configure packages via yaml, but conda always seems to add unnecessary cruft and the documentation isn't great.
+It seemed attractive based on the ability to configure packages via neat YAML files, but conda always seems to add unnecessary cruft and the documentation isn't great.
 * There isn't any web interface or anything to demo predictions, that would have been neat to implement.